dessa-oss/fake-voice-detection/README.md

 ## Using the Pre-trained Model

+We are providing our pre-trained model which is located in `fitted_objects/` folder.
 This is simple baseline model that we created to get you started.
 It achieves 85% accuracy and 0.58 f1 score on the test set.

 To run our pre-trained model on your own audio:
 1. Copy your audio files to `data/inference_data/unlabeled/`